 Employment of foreign personnel is permitted when there is a demonstrated shortage of qualified local labor.
 Technical and managerial personnel are in short supply, and this shortage is likely to continue in the near future.
 Foreign laborers do not experience significant problems in obtaining work or residence permits.
 Sri Lanka has seen a rise in foreign laborers, mainly in construction sites, with some reportedly working without proper work visas.
 Foreign investors who remit at least $250,000 can qualify for a five-year resident visa under the Resident Guest Scheme Visa Program: (http://www.immigration.gov.lk/web/index.php?option=com_content&view=article&id=154&Itemid=200&lang=en).
 Sri Lanka offers dual citizenship status to Sri Lankans who have obtained foreign citizenship in seven designated countries, including the United States.
 Tourist and business visas are granted for one month with possible extensions.

 Sri Lanka has no specific requirements for foreign information technology providers to turn over source code or provide access to surveillance.
 Provisions relating to interception of communications for cybercrime issues are subject to court supervision under the Computer Crimes Act (CCA) of 2007.
-Sri Lanka became a party to the Budapest Cybercrime Convention in 2015.
-As a result, safeguards based on this convention are in force.
+Sri Lanka became a party to the Budapest Cybercrime Convention in 2015, and safeguards based on the convention are in force.
 Although there is no comprehensive legislative protection of electronic data, the CCA has a provision to protect data and information.
-The government is currently working to formulate data protection legislation.
+The government is currently formulating data protection legislation.
 There is no ban on the sale of electronic data for marketing purposes.

 5. Protection of Property Rights